NanaTsK/js-module-1/README.md

 <img width="980" alt="readme" src="pho/readme-cover.jpg">

-# PowerPulse - React & Node.js app
+# Power Pulse - React & Node.js app

-Discover the groundbreaking PowerPulse app — an innovative solution with intuitive interface compatible with any device, designed to support your pursuit of a healthy and energetic lifestyle :runner:
+Discover the groundbreaking Power Pulse app — an innovative solution with intuitive interface compatible with any device, designed to support your pursuit of a healthy and energetic lifestyle :runner: